-At Time 3, the principal study variable of retention was calculated and thus was able to enter the analysis.
-Since this dependent variable is a categorical measure, the method chosen was discriminant function analysis (DFA).
+The primary purpose of the statistical analysis is to determine the pattern of explanatory variables, representing the study's pathways model, which may account for the retention of students in undergraduate engineering.
+Since the dependent variable in this study is a categorical measure, the method chosen is discriminant function analysis (DFA).
 Like multiple regression analysis, the purpose of DFA is to isolate the independent variables which predict a dependent variable, but in the latter case, it is to find the attributes which contribute most to the separation between two or more groups (such as stayers vs. leavers) rather than to isolate the factors to explain the fraction of variance in a continuous dependent variable.
 What is reported in this paper is the Wilks' Lambda and the canonical correlation statistics and their respective test for significance (Box's M F-score and chi-square respectively).
-Wilks' Lambda denotes the significance of the discriminant function, and the canonical correlation reflects the multiple correlations between the predictors and the discriminant function - comparable to the R-square or proportion of variance explained in the more familiar regression model.
+Wilks' Lambda indicates the significance of the discriminant function and the canonical correlation is the multiple correlations between the predictors and the discriminant function - comparable to the R-square or proportion of variance explained in the more familiar regression model.
 The order of the predictors is based on each function's discriminant loadings.

-Further analysis of the moderating effect of contextual support on the relationship between gender and retention and of the moderating effect of work self-efficacy on the relationship between cooperative education and retention is conducted using cross-tabulation.
+Further analysis of the moderating effect of contextual support on the relationship between gender and retention and of the moderating effect of work self-efficacy on the relationship between cooperative education and retention will be conducted using cross-tabulation.